Post-baccalaurate Teacher License

 Viterbo University's School of Education prepares educators who are grounded in Franciscan values and possess the knowledge and skills to be reflective decision makers for the 21st Century.

 The Post-baccalaureate licensure program is an accelerated program that offers initial licensure in the following content areas in as little as one year.

 - Cross Categorical

 - Broad Field Social Studies

-All Post-Bac education courses are graduate-level courses, and may serve as elective credit requirements toward Viterbo's Master of Arts in Education degree program.
+Post-Bac education courses are graduate-level courses.
+6 credits may be applied toward Viterbo's Master of Arts in Education degree program.

 - Bachelor's degree from an accredited college or university

 - 3.0 grade point average in content area

 For more information on the Post-Baccalaureate Licensure Program, please contact Val Krage, program coordinator, at 608-796-3287 or email@example.com.